How to Prepare Indian Bank Statements and Financial Evidence for a UK Skilled Worker Visa Without a Solicitor

 Q: If my balance certificate says I hold ₹1.5 lakhs but UKVI wants 28 days of transaction history, what exactly should I submit?

-Q: Can I submit future-dated bank letters?
+Q: Can I submit a future-dated bank letter?

 Get Your Free India → UK Skilled Worker Guide — Quick-Start Checklist